January 15, 2018 08:13 pm ETEstimated Read Time: 4 Minutes

 We can all be victims of diseases, our age doesn’t matter.
 Throughout the United States, parents of children who suffer from serious and debilitating medical conditions try to bring awareness to the subject of medical marijuana and the legalization of it.
 Epilepsy has been discussed a lot, not only because it has devastating effects on children, but because primary research has shown that treatment of seizures with medical cannabis has been promising, showing a lot of positive effects.

 A child named Charlotte Figi that has severe epilepsy received a treatment with cannabis oil and the treatment significantly reduced her condition.
 In 2016, a study made by neurologists from New York University Langone Medical Center with 162 patients showed an average reduction of 36.5% of monthly motor seizures in these patients, and two of them actually didn’t have any seizures, they were completely gone.
-The medicine that was used in the study is called CBD (cannabidiol), which is a compound that is found in marijuana that doesn’t have the psychoactive properties of THC.
+The medicine that was used in the study is called CBD (cannabidiol), which is a compound that is found in marijuana that doesn’t have the intoxicating properties of THC.

 Parents participating in the discussions